 The Contractor may authorize admission to a freestanding psychiatric hospital as an in lieu of service to Medicaid members in accordance with the Contractor's overall mental health protocols, policies, and network requirements.
-If a member aged twenty-one (21) through sixty-four (64) is admitted to a freestanding psychiatric facility, and the admittance is not part of a pre-arranged admission by the Contractor and reimbursed by the Contractor as an enhanced service, that member will be excluded from managed care participation, effective one day prior to admission.

 All inpatient mental health admissions shall be approved by the Contractor using its own service authorization criteria, consistent with the guidelines described in this Contract.